-Twitter Axis of Evil: Trump Tweets Threats To Syria, Russia, and Iran Over Chemical Attack In Syria
+Twitter Axis Of Evil: Trump Tweets Threats To Syria, Russia, And Iran Over Chemical Attack In Syria

 — Donald J. Trump (@realDonaldTrump) April 8, 2018

-The Russian Foreign Ministry issued a statement Sunday saying, “Information attacks about the use of chlorine or other poisonous substances by the Syrian government troops are continuing.
-Another such hoax about the chemical attack that supposedly took place in Douma emerged yesterday.”
-The Russian Foreign Ministry went on to insinuate that the U.S. military is shielding terrorist as a means to attack the Assad government in Syria directly.
+“Information attacks about the use of chlorine or other poisonous substances by the Syrian government troops are continuing.
+Another such hoax about the chemical attack that supposedly took place in Douma emerged yesterday,” the Russian Foreign Ministry said in a statement on Sunday.
+They went on to insinuate that the U.S. military is shielding terrorists as a means to attack the Assad government in Syria directly.
 The Russian Foreign Ministry stated, “the purpose of these false conjectures, which are without any basis, is to shield the terrorists and the irreconcilable radical opposition, which reject a political settlement while trying to justify possible military strikes from outside.”

 ….to pay.
 Open area immediately for medical help and verification.
 Another humanitarian disaster for no reason whatsoever.
 SICK!